DockYard/ember-route-action-helper/README.md

 ## Compatibility

-This addon will work on Ember versions `1.13.x` and up only, due to use of the new `Helper` implementation.
+This addon will work on Ember versions `2.x` and up only.

 ## Installation